Larry Merchant

-Larry Merchant (born Larry Kaufman; February 11, 1931) is an American sportswriter, a longtime commentator for HBO sports presentations of HBO World Championship Boxing, Boxing After Dark and HBO pay-per-view telecasts, called "the greatest television boxing analyst of all time" by some, including ESPN Boxing analyst Dan Rafael.
+Larry Merchant (born Larry Kaufman; February 11, 1931) is an American sportswriter, a longtime commentator for HBO Sports presentations of HBO World Championship Boxing, Boxing After Dark and HBO pay-per-view telecasts, called "the greatest television boxing analyst of all time" by some, including ESPN Boxing analyst Dan Rafael.
+In 2026, he was honored with The Ring magazine's Lifetime Achievement Award.

 Early life and education

 Merchant was born in the New York City borough of Brooklyn on February 11, 1931, to Ukrainian-Jewish immigrants.
 After graduating from the University of Oklahoma, Merchant was interested in entering professional sports broadcasting.
 However, due to the fear of antisemitism within the industry possibly halting any chances he had of succeeding, Merchant changed his legal surname "Kaufman" to its literal translation "Merchant".
 In 1978, Merchant joined HBO Sports as an analyst.
 Prior to joining HBO Sports, Merchant was a well-regarded sports columnist with the Philadelphia Daily News and the New York Post.